renaissance_0565

 In RCHK, both traditional and simplified Chinese characters are taught in RCHK Chinese classrooms.
 Teachers in RCHK teach Chinese in Putonghua.

-Simplified or traditional form of Chinese characters, Putonghua or Cantonese Both traditional and simplified Chinese characters (繁體字 fantizi and 简体字jiantizi) are taught in RCHK Chinese classrooms.
+Simplified or traditional form of Chinese characters, Putonghua or Cantonese.
+Both traditional and simplified Chinese characters (繁體字 fantizi and 简体字jiantizi) are taught in RCHK Chinese classrooms.
 It’s written in the RCHK Language Policy that we teach “Chinese (Putonghua)”.
 Students learn Modern Standard Chinese, and the standard use of vocabulary and grammatical structure; students learn Putonghua as the standard phonology of Modern Standard Chinese.

 View the Chinese Pathway

 Teachers select textbooks and teaching materials in traditional fonts for students learning Chinese as a native and near-native language.
 These students are usually in Chinese Language and Literature and Chinese Language Acquisition phase 4-6 classes.
 Students who are learning Chinese as a secondary language, on the other hand, use teaching materials in the simplified form.
-Teachers allow students to use the simplified and the traditional form in a Chinese class.
+Teachers allow students to use the simplified and the traditional forms in a Chinese class.
 In Chinese examinations for Diploma courses, texts of both simplified and traditional forms are available, and responses in both forms are accepted.

 Please be advised that ESF uses cookies.
 By accessing an ESF, ESL or PTA website and other online ESF services, such as ESF App, users agree that ESF can store and access cookies and IP addresses and use other methods in order to collect website usage data and improve user’s online experience.
 By continuing to access this website, users agree to the use of cookies, which is handled in accordance with the ESF Data Privacy Policy.
 Information collected via cookies is handled in accordance with the ESF Personal Data Handling Policy and its related Personal Information Collection Statements (“PICS”).
 A copy of the PICS can be found on the ESF website.